Purchase Computers and Software

-- Check out student discounts at The Cornell Store: Tech Connect at The Cornell Store offers computers and software at educational discounted prices for Cornell students.
-Their experienced staff will help you find the solution that’s right for you, plus they have a local repair center and an IT service desk.
+- Check out student discounts at The Cornell Store: The Cornell Store offers academic pricing on selected technology products for Cornell students.
+Many software vendors offer student or educational pricing, and The Cornell Store has these available.
+Some software is free for students with a Cornell NetID.
+Their experienced staff will help you find the solution that’s right for you, plus they have a local repair center.

-- Get free software: Microsoft Office (Word, Excel, PowerPoint, and more), file storage with Cornell Box, and antivirus solutions are provided for FREE to students.
+- Get free software: Microsoft Office (the most current versions of Word, Excel, PowerPoint, and more), file storage with Box, and antivirus solutions are provided for FREE to students.

 - Look into other software options: Depending on your field of study, you may find the software you need in the university's computer labs; software differs for each lab.
 Most software required for classes can be purchased at The Cornell Store or through CU Software Licensing Services.

 Get connected to Cornell's Wi-Fi and Wired Network Services.
 All residence halls provide Wi-Fi (choose eduroam to protect your privacy) or wired network connections.
 Cornell also provides both standard and secure Wi-Fi service in key public spaces throughout the campus, including libraries, student study lounges, and many campus dining facilities and academic buildings.

 Protect Your Computer, Your Identity, and Your Privacy

 - Uninstall file sharing programs (for music, movies and software, etc. you don't own) prior to arriving at Cornell to avoid Copyright Infringement Risks.

 - Find FREE antivirus solutions and install FREE software that increases your chances of recovering a lost or stolen laptop or smartphone, and learn what to do if your computer or NetID password are ever compromised at Student IT Resources.